-The PRMRP Clinical Trial Award supports the rapid implementation of clinical trials of interventions with the potential to have a significant impact on a disease or condition addressed in at least one of the congressionally directed FY11 PRMRP topic areas.
+The PRMRP Clinical Trial Award supports the rapid implementation of clinical trials with the potential to have a significant impact on a disease or condition addressed in at least one of the Congressionally directed FY12 PRMRP topic areas.
+Clinical trials may be designed to evaluate promising new products, pharmacologic agents (drugs or biologics), devices, clinical guidance, and/or emerging approaches and technologies.
+Proposed projects may range from small proof-of-concept (i.e., pilot, first in human, or Phase 0) trials to demonstrate feasibility or inform the design of more advanced trials, through large-scale trials to determine efficacy in relevant patient populations.
 All studies must be responsive to the health care needs of the military service members, veterans, and/or beneficiaries; however, the use of military populations is not required.

-Each research proposal should contain only one clinical trial with a distinct study design.
+Funding from this award mechanism must support a clinical trial with a distinct study design and may not be used for preclinical research studies.
 A clinical trial is defined as a prospective accrual of human subjects where an intervention (e.g., device, drug, biologic, surgical procedure, rehabilitative modality, behavioral intervention, or other) is tested on a human subject for a measurable outcome with respect to exploratory information, safety, effectiveness, and/or efficacy.
 This outcome represents a direct effect on the human subject of that intervention or interaction.
-For more information refer to the "Human Subject Resource Document," available on eReceipt System at https://cdmrp.org/Program_Announcements_and_Forms/.
+Principal Investigators (PIs) seeking funding for a preclinical research project should consider one of the other award mechanisms/funding opportunities being offered.
+The term "human subjects" is used in this Program Announcement/Funding Opportunity to refer to individuals who will be recruited for or who will participate in the proposed clinical trial.
+For more information on clinical research, a Human Subject Resource Document is provided at https://cdmrp.org/Program Announcements and Forms/.